Van Dorn House: Major General Earl Van Dorn

 Earl Van Dorn was born September 17, 1820, on his family's plantation near Port Gibson.
 He lived in the Port Gibson town house for part of his childhood.
 As was typical of planter's sons, he was educated privately.
 As noted, his mother died in early 1831.
 His father died in 1837, drowning en route to inspect a plantation on the Yahoo River.
 The younger Van Dorn gained a federal appointment to attend the U.S. Military Academy at West Point, New York, graduating in 1842 and beginning a military career.

 He married in 1842, to a woman from a prominent Alabama planter family.
 They had a son and daughter together.
 Earl Van Dorn won promotions during the Mexican-American War and Seminole War, and became the commanding officer at the border garrison at Mason, Texas by 1860.
 Supporting secession, he resigned his U.S. Army commission following President Lincoln's election and joined the Confederate Army.
 He rose to become a Confederate general in the American Civil War.

 Earl Van Dorn was known as a womanizer and was said to have fathered three illegitimate, or natural, children.
 He was called "the terror of ugly husbands".
 He was fatally shot on May 7, 1863, in Spring Hill, Tennessee, by Dr. George B. Peters, who was often away because of his service as a legislator and had been told that his wife was allegedly having an affair with the general.
 Peters had caught his much younger wife and Van Dorn embracing in April.
-Peters was arrested by Union authorities but was not prosecuted, possibly because men were sympathetic to the idea that he was defending his 'honor'.
-In a twist on the honor issue, his unmarried 15-year-old daughter was pregnant.
+Peters escaped through Confederate lines following the killing and reached Union-held Nashville.
+He was subsequently arrested by Confederate authorities but was ultimately released and never tried for shooting Van Dorn.

 Both Peter Aaron Van Dorn and Earl Van Dorn were buried in Wintergreen Cemetery in Port Gibson.
 It is recognized as an historic cemetery and listed on the National Register of Historic Places.

 One of Earl Van Dorn's sisters, Emily Van Dorn, later wrote A Soldier's Honor: With Reminiscences of Major-General Earl Van Dorn, in an effort to clear her brother's name.